 12. Bowl Cut + Drop Fade + Wet Hair

 Slick or wet hair is a staple of men’s hairstyles.
-When combined with a bowl cut and drop fade, wet hair has a modern, intentional feel.
+Wet hair has a modern, intentional feel when combined with a bowl cut and drop fade.
 Ideal for guys who want to express their more artistic, avant-garde style, a wet bowl cut and drop fade looks unusual, eye-catching, and bold.

 13. Bowl Cut + Choppy Fringe

 A bowl cut-and-choppy fringe haircut is similar to a Caesar or French crop.
 These haircuts all feature a textured front section contrasted with buzzed sides, a universally flattering look.
 Young and cool yet masculine, the bowl cut-and-choppy fringe has a subtle edginess and attitude.